 Best Arrondissement to Stay in Paris for a Honeymoon

 I can think of few places more romantic for a honeymoon than Paris.
 So choosing the most romantic place to stay in Paris is almost a no-brainer.
 Sure, you could grab a spot near the Eiffel Tower.
 But when it comes to true romance, I recommend the dreamy Montmartre, also known as the 18th arrondissement, for your honeymoon.

 This hilly neighborhood boasts colorful cafes, a vineyard, and the most beautiful views overlooking the city.
 Stroll hand in hand with your love as you wander cobblestone streets, tucked away cafes and museums, and enjoy the best that this neighborhood has to offer.

-And if you are planning to save extra money and would prefer booking an Airbnb, there are great budget-friendly places to stay in this neighborhood too!
-New to Airbnb?
-Get $40 off your first stay here!
+And if you are planning to save extra money and would prefer to book a VRBO, there are great budget-friendly places to stay in this neighborhood too!

 If you prefer hotels, check out these lovely, honeymoon-worthy spots: